MG MGB: MGB Roadster

-In late 1967, sufficient changes were introduced for the factory to define a Mark II model for the 1968 model year.
-Changes included synchromesh on all four gears with revised ratios, an optional Borg-Warner 35 automatic gearbox (except in the US), a new rear axle, and an alternator in place of the dynamo with a change to a negative earth system.
-To accommodate the new gearboxes there were significant changes to the sheet metal in the floorpan, and a new flat-topped transmission tunnel.
+In late 1967, enough changes were introduced for MG to declare the 1968 model year a Mark II model.
+Changes included new gearboxes with revised ratios and synchromesh on all four gears, an optional Borg-Warner 35 automatic gearbox (except in the US, peculiarly), a new rear axle, and an alternator in place of the dynamo with a change to a negative earth system.
+The Mk II's new gearboxes required significantly altered floorpan sheet metal with a new, flat-topped transmission tunnel.

 To meet US safety regulations for the 1968 model year, the MGB received a plastic and foam rubber covered "safety" dashboard, dubbed the "Abingdon pillow", and dual circuit brakes.
 Other markets continued with the steel dashboard.
 Rubery Owen RoStyle wheels were introduced to replace the previous pressed steel versions in 1969 and reclining seats were standardised.

 1969 also saw three windscreen wipers instead of two to sweep the required percentage of the glass (US market only), high seat backs with head restraints and side marker lamps.
 The next year saw a new front grille, recessed, in black aluminium.
 The more traditional-looking polished grille returned in 1973 with a black "honeycomb" insert.
 In North America, 1970 saw split rear bumpers with the number-plate in between, 1971-1974 returned to the earlier single-piece full-length style chrome bumper.

 Further changes in 1972 were to the interior with a new fascia.

 To meet impact regulations, 1974 US models had the chrome bumper over-riders replaced with oversized rubber ones, nicknamed "Sabrinas" after the British actress Sabrina.
 In the second half of 1974 the chrome bumpers were replaced altogether.
 A new, steel-reinforced black rubber bumper at the front incorporated the grille area as well, giving a major restyling to the B's nose, and a matching rear bumper completed the change.

 New US headlight height regulations also meant that the headlamps were too low.
 Rather than redesign the front of the car, British Leyland raised the car's suspension by 1 in.
 This, in combination with the new, far heavier bumpers, resulted in significantly poorer handling.
 For the 1975 model year only, the front anti-roll bar was deleted as a cost-saving measure (though still available as an option).
 The damage done by the British Leyland response to US legislation was partially alleviated by revisions to the suspension geometry in 1977, when a rear anti-roll bar was made standard equipment on all models.
 US emissions regulations also reduced horsepower.